 Join our research team!

-I am likely to accept a student during the 2024-2025 application cycle.
-I would also be open to working with or co-advising a student admitted to work primarily with another faculty member, so applicants in that position may want to reach out.
+• I may take a student during the 2025-2026 application cycle.
+I would also be open to working with or co-advising a student admitted to work primarily with another faculty member, so applicants in that position may want to reach out to both potential advisors.

 All that said, the lab still works on a variety of topics relating to more classic intergroup phenomena, including issues relating to cooperation, fairness, implicit and explicit attitudes, and social coordination, so if you have keen interests in these areas you might still be a competitive applicant, especially if you can identify another Yale faculty member you are also interested in working with.